-And I think we have got used to this idea of the world being basically a comfortable place and then if, "Oh dear, if Aunt Jane gets cancer when she's only 50," then, "How terrible that, how shocking and how good God allowed that," if you go back in history, the early church fathers knew perfectly well that most people died between the ages of, I don't know, 20 and 40 and that there were horrible sufferings and earthquakes and so on.
-And I think we have to distance ourselves from this bubble that we've lived in the last 200 years in the western world, which is basically the world is a nice place and, "Oh dear, there's one or two nasty things about it," and get back to the idea which is a much more robustly realistic idea that when we're talking about God making a good world, this doesn't mean it was totally perfect in all respects and then went horribly wrong, though there is a sense of which that's, there is some truth in that, but that God's plan was for a project that this was the start and God commissions human beings to take his project forwards and to make his world the place he wants it to be, which it wasn't yet.
-That plan gets aborted because of human sin so that instead of the world going in the direction that God wants and moving towards the completion of his purpose, a world in which the glory of God will fill heaven and earth together as the waters come at the sea, as the prophets and the Psalms say, instead of that, the things that needed sorting out in the world, many of them have not been sorted out and have got worse.
+And I think we have God used to this idea of the world being basically a comfortable place.
+And then if, oh dear, if Aunt Jane gets cancer when she's only 50, then how terrible and how shocking and how good God allowed that, if you go back in history, the early Church Fathers knew perfectly well that most people died between the ages of, I don't know, 20 and 40.
+And that there were horrible sufferings and earthquakes and so on.

+And I think we have to distance ourselves from this bubble that we've lived in the last 200 years in the Western world, which is basically the world is a nice place.
+And, oh dear, there's one of you nasty things about it.
+And get back to the idea which is a much more robustly realistic idea that when we're talking about God making a good world, this doesn't mean it was totally perfect in all respects.

+And then went horribly wrong, though there is a sense in which there is some truth in that.
+But that God's plan was for a project that this was the start and God commissions human beings to take his project forwards and to make his world the place he wants it to be, which it wasn't yet.
+That plan gets aborted because of human sin so that instead of the world going in the direction that God wants and moving towards the completion of his purpose, a world in which the glory of God will fill heaven and earth together as the waters cover the sea, as the prophets and the Psalms say.

+Instead of that, the things that needed sorting out in the world, many of them have not been sorted out and have got worse.
 So somehow to talk about God's original creation as the beginning of a good project with humans as the people who are supposed to be helping bring it to where God wanted it to be, and that that going wrong means that there's all sorts of stuff which needs to be sorted out.
 This raises big questions about God fine.

-Let's have those big questions because the older I get and the more I study theology and the Bible and so on, the more I'm convinced that we learn about who God is by looking at Jesus.
+Let's have those big questions because the older I guess and the more I studied theology and the Bible and so on, the more I'm convinced that we learn about who God is by looking at Jesus.
 And Jesus is not somebody who simply walks through creating a perfect world in all directions, but one who comes and shares the pain and sorrow of the world in order thereby to bring about God's eventual purpose of new creation.
-So even questions about Genesis, I want to say sooner or later we've got to bring them back to the Jesus question.
-What we learn about God by looking at Jesus and thinking, if this is what God incarnate looks like, what does that tell us about God's original purpose?
-That's tough, but I think actually children might be more up for that than some of them.
+So even questions about Genesis, I want to say sooner or later, we've got to bring them back to the Jesus question, what we learn about God by looking at Jesus and thinking, if this is what God incarnate looks like, what does that tell us about God's original purpose?
+That's tough, but I think actually children might be more up for that.